Welcome to Newbery Heights

 Profile, Statistics and Indicators

 Neighborhood Description: Newbery Heights is located on the far west side of Madison.
 Sixty-four single-family homes were built in the late 1990s.
 Newbery Park is 2.1 acres and is located at the end of Lois Lowry Lane.
 Neighbors come together to celebrate activities and events throughout the year.
 Newbery Heights Neighborhood is enthralled with children literature.
 Newbery Heights is named after John Newbery Award, which is awarded annually to the most distinguished contribution to children's literature.
-And our street names, Byars, Fleischman, Lois Lowry, Ryland, Naylor, and Raskin, are named after a recipient of the Newbery Award.
+And our street names, Byars, Fleischman, Lois Lowry, Rylant, Naylor, and Raskin, are named after a recipient of the Newbery Award.

 Neighborhood Boundaries: Back lot lines of Fleischman, Byars, Naylor Circles on the north, South Highpoint Road on the east, city limits on the west, and back lot lines of Raskin and Rylant Circles on the south.